 3. Dirt Roads Are Your New Best Friend

 The less mainstream the road, the less mainstream the campsite.
-While many Aussies seem to love their off-road vehicles, most get around without a spec of dirt, leading me to think that they — like my mother-in-law — rarely take them past the city limits.
+While many Aussies seem to love their off-road vehicles, most get around without a speck of dirt, leading me to think that they – like my mother-in-law – rarely take them past the city limits.
 So take your trusty Toyota Corolla or tricked-out adventure beast and get off the asphalt!

 Top 5 tips for a quiet campsite Mattie Gould Ain Raadik creek crossing car 4wd

-4. Instagram Stalk The Location
+4. Instagram Stalk the Location

 In this world of Insta-fame and chasing likes, when it comes to quiet camping, the fewer hashtags and check-ins the better (for you).
 So run your intended location through your fav social media search and if it’s not popular on the ‘gram, then make it your own.
 Just remember to keep it that way.

-5. Go Mid-week
+5. Go Mid-Week

 Another one from the quiet camping playbook.
 Yeah, you might have to use up one or two precious days of annual leave, but by adventuring midweek, you could find yourself camping in the prime position with nothing but the stars above and nothing and no-one to disturb your well-deserved slumber.